 WPWMA Site.
 “WPWMA Site” means the entire WPWMA land holdings inclusive of the Facility and the Landfill.

+Notice of Violation.
+“Notice of Violation” or “NOV” means a formal, written document from a regulatory agency notifying Contractor that is in violation of applicable environmental laws or regulations.

 Such definitions shall also apply to derivations of the above terms when capitalized herein.

 REPRESENTATIONS & WARRANTIES OF CONTRACTOR

-Contractor, by acceptance of this Agreement, hereby makes the following representations and warranties for the benefit of the WPWMA as of the Signature Date.
+Contractor, by acceptance of this Agreement, hereby makes the following representations and warranties for the benefit of the WPWMA as of the Signature Date and reiterated as of the Effective Date.

 Legal Status